Struggling with Thin Hair? Here’s How These Products Can Help Strengthen and Volumize

 Why Skipping Heat Protectant Is a Major Mistake—Even If You’re Not Styling with Heat

 Sure, we’ve all seen someone crank their flat iron to 400 degrees without putting on a heat protectant first.
 Instead, it can be very detrimental to your hair.
-Heat protectant is a must for all heat styling, as it is your barrier against high temperatures.
+Applying heat protectant product is extremely important each and every time you style your hair with hot tools.
+Using heat protectant will protect your hair from high temperatures, acting like a shield to protect your hair.
 This means whenever you are blowing out your hair to create silk and shine or achieving those effortless beach waves, you are still being mindful of your hair.

 But what lots of people don’t realize, is that a heat protectant is not only for hot tools.
 Even if your hair air dries or you don’t touch a styler, you are doing one simple thing for your hair by applying heat protection every day.
 The reason is that heat protection will protect against heat and it also helps to protect against environmental aggressors like pollution, UV rays, and humidity.
 Over time, things like pollution can create stress on your hair that you cannot see.
 Substantial heat, UV exposure, and pollution can dull your shine, weaken your hair, and create breakage over time.

-“Even if you don’t use a heat tool regularly, applying a heat protectant works as a shield to maintain the hair’s natural strength and shine,” says Gregorio Ruggeri, a certified trichologist (a professional who studies hair and scalp health).
+“Even if you don’t use a heat tool regularly, applying a heat protectant works as a shield to maintain the hair’s natural strength and shine,” says Gregorio Ruggeri, a certified trichology’s (A professional focused on investigating and assessing the condition of the hair and scalp).

 How Heat Protectant Products Shield Your Hair: The Science Explained